In a palindromic meter he mused,

 Robert Wayne Padgett

-Edward Elgar was captivated by secret codes, riddles, and wordplay.
+Edward Elgar was captivated by ciphers, riddles, and wordplay.
 As Michael Kennedy commented regarding one of England’s greatest composers, Elgar “loved puns, acrostics, secret codes and crossword puzzles” Understandably some speculate he inserted various ciphers within the Enigma Variations to decisively resolve a number of seemingly intractable riddles.
 These include a missing Principal Theme on which the entire work is based, a mysterious ‘dark saying’ associated with the Enigma Theme, and a secret friend and inspiration behind Variation XIII.
 Indeed, there is a certain ironic elegance to answering one set of riddles with yet another.
 Could there be any music ciphers hidden within the Variations?
 And if so, where are they and can they be decrypted?

 Ciphers are meant to be broken, but they must first be found.
 A natural place to begin the search is at the beginning with the odd sounding Enigma Theme.
 Its title strongly suggests a cipher.
 The opening six measures are of particular interest due to an oddly placed double bar at the end of measure six.
 In music a double bar typically signals the end of a section, so the placement of one so close to the beginning is decidedly anomalous.
 Therefore the most promising starting point to uncover a cipher is opening six measures of the Enigma Theme.
 To detect the presence of a cipher, the Enigma Theme was subjected to the most basic forms of cryptanalysis.
 After extensive experimentation and testing, a strict substitution cipher was ruled untenable, a finding reached by other researchers like Dr. Clive McClelland.
 For an expert cryptographer like Elgar to use such an elementary cipher would be far too obvious and simple.
 He would not make it so easy, and it is for this reason a more sophisticated cipher should be anticipated.